 You were sent a list of supplies in your summer letters.
 Some of you took advantage of the HSA’s supply kits.
 If you did not take part in that fundraiser, you chose to get the listed items on your own.
 Please make sure you have those supplies in ASAP.

-School begins at 8:30.
-The children arrive off the buses and head out to the playground until 8:45.
+The children arrive off the buses and go to the side playground until 8:45.
 At 8:45, the children report to their classrooms to begin the day.
 If you are dropping off your child, please do not arrive before 8:30.
 If you do, please wait in your car or in the drop off zone until the 8:30 bell rings.
 If you arrive between 8:30 –8:45, please have your child walk to the side playground, so they can arrive to the room with their class.
 If you arrive at school after 8:45, please walk your child into the office.
 Your child will receive a slip that they must bring to me.
 Once you have received the slip, your child may walk to the classroom.
 If you are late, please do not walk your child down to the classroom.
 It tends to be a disruption.
 Once your child is familiar with the school, they will be able to walk to the classroom on their own.
 Don’t worry…you can keep an eye from the exiting door and blow those extra goodbye kisses from there!

 The office has arranged for all children to ride the bus to and from school everyday.
 If you plan to pick up your child on any given day, please send in a note with your child and also send an email to the line 8 school address.
 Do not rely on your child to verbally give me the information because children often become confused and can often relay incorrect messages.